Heroes new logo

 • Children who spend 5 or more hours of daily screen time are 71% more likely to manifest suicide risk factors.

-7) At least 30 minutes of daily screen time develops a risk of language acquisition and communication delays.
+7) At least 30 minutes of daily screen time develops risk of language acquisition and communication delays.

 Photo credit: Canva